cjakuc/cjakuc.github.io/_posts/2020-7-10-BudgetBlocks.md

 image: /img/budget_blocks_logo_color.png
 ---

-Over the course of 8 weeks, I worked with a cross-functional team of web developers, an iOS developer, a UI/UX designer, and another data scientist to create a budgeting app called BudgetBlocks.
+Over the course of 8 weeks, I worked with a cross-functional team consisting of: web developers, an iOS developer, a UI/UX designer, and another data scientist to create a budgeting app called BudgetBlocks.
 As the data science team, we built and deployed (AWS EB) an API, using FastAPI, that automatically categories transactions and more.

 Interact with the API directly [here](https://api.budgetblocks.org/docs).